 Essay checklist:

-Expand upon these examples by clarifying and motivating your personal opinions
+Expand upon these examples by clarifying and motivating your personal opinions and the thesis question from several perspectives, comparing when necessary

-Discuss and come to a conclusion
+Clarify your position concerning the thesis question and come to a conclusion

 As inspiration, you may want to consider the following questions: